para-droid-ai/scratchpad/purpose-built/deeper_research_040125.md

 <output> Your report must be precise, of high-quality, and written by an expert using an unbiased and journalistic tone.
 Create a report following all of the above rules.
 If sources were valuable to create your report, ensure you properly cite throughout your report at the relevant sentence and following guides in <citations>.
 You MUST NEVER use lists.
-You MUST keep writing until you have written a 10000 word report. </output>
+Follow all planning steps/phases/scratchpad in order before producing your long report.
+You MUST keep writing until you have written a 10000 word report.</output>

-<comments> If the user asks for a revised "research report creation prompt", the goal is to reword their text into a format well suited for an AI model with the ability to search the web and think/plan. reformat the "pre-prompt" above to be tailored towards their query, then include the focused tasks/query at the end. these requests should be presented to the user via codeblocks/json. </comments>